MartinPellizzer/terrawhisper-compiler/articles/ammi-visnaga/botany/morphology.md

 The peduncle, or the main stem that supports the inflorescence, is relatively long, allowing the compound umbel to rise above the plant's foliage.
 In contrast, the pedicels, which connect individual flowers to the main stem, are short in length.

+The following table shows in detail the morphological characteristics of Ammi visnaga flowers.

 | Characteristic | Description |
 | --- | --- |
 | Flower Type  | Compound umbel |